kiran-kite/Mapbox-initial_projects/MapboxGL/README.md

 Shows markers on the map that point to <b>Pub</b> locations.<br />
 Displays a popup on click.<br />
-Plays background music, that blend with the theme.
+Plays background music that blends with the theme.

 # Intro page